Particular/docs.particular.net/platform/installer/index.md

 ### Downloads

-The PI caches the downloaded MSI files in `%temp%\Particular\PlatformInstaller`.
+The Platform Installer caches the downloaded MSI files in `%temp%\Particular\PlatformInstaller`.
 These files are download directly from GitHub.
 Some corporate firewalls prevent the downloading of executable files via content filters or by white/black listing specific web sites.
-If the PI cannot download the individual applications consult with the network administration staff.
+If the Platform Installer cannot download the individual applications consult with the network administration staff.

 ### Logs

-The PI logs activity in `%appdata%\PlatformInstaller`.
+The Platform Installer logs activity in `%appdata%\PlatformInstaller`.
 The current log file will be named according to the current date.
 For example a log created on the 25 January 2016 would result in the filename `log-20160125.txt`.

 ### MSI Logs

 The command line options used for the MSI installations ensure that a detailed log file is produced for each installation.
-These files are co-located with the PI logs in `%appdata%\PlatformInstaller`.
+These files are co-located with the Platform Installer logs in `%appdata%\PlatformInstaller`.

 An installation or upgrade of a product will overwrite any existing MSI log for that product.